isomerpages/govtech-gobusiness-main/_covid-19/07a-immediateschemes.md

 Automatically defer income tax payments for 3 months, for companies and self-employed persons (SEPs)
   * Companies: tax due from April to June 2020 payable only from July to September 2020

-Download <a href="https://go.gov.sg/defercal" target="_blank">Corporate Tax Payment Deferment Calculator</a> to check for deferment date.
+Download <a href="https://go.gov.sg/defercal" target="_blank">corporate tax payment deferment calculator</a> to check for deferment date.

 #### Property tax rebate for 2020